Immigrant's Festival: Description

-The annual festival takes place during the first fortnight of each September at Parque de las Naciones ("Nation's Park"), an estate that consists of approximately 10 ha; each group is provided with its own house.
+The annual festival takes place during the first fortnight of September at Parque de las Naciones ("Nation's Park"), an estate that consists of approximately 10 ha; each group is provided with its own house.
 During the week, social, cultural, sport, and recreational activities are carried out in a festive climate of coexistence.
 Villagers and visitors gather around tables tasting exquisite dishes and customs that are typical of the area's culture.

 During the days of the celebration, artistic spectacles of an international standard are successively featured, including ballet groups.
 Within the same estate, the "Commercial Fair" shows the commercial, farming and industrial facets of the region, while the "Artisan Fair" displays a varied exhibition of high quality works that have been made by Argentine and foreign craftspeople.

 One of the most important days of the festival is the election and coronation of the "National Queen of the Immigrant", where candidates who are the daughters and granddaughters of immigrants received votes from across the world.

 French, German, Danish, Swedish, Finnish, Norwegian, Swiss, Icelandic, Italian, Polish, Russian, Ukrainian, Spanish, Japanese, Brazilian, Paraguayan, Arab (Lebanese and Syrian), and Peruvian collectivities were all represented at the 28th edition of the festival.